auth0/kthw-lab/README.md

 ## README

-This is useful if you are studying for you CKA, and are wanting to use [Kubernetest The Hard Way (kthw) by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way) on AWS instead of on GCP
+This is useful if you are studying for you CKA, and are wanting to use [Kubernetes The Hard Way (kthw) by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way) on AWS instead of on GCP

 This code deploys and configures the network infrastructure for doing the labs.
 It covers some or all of the steps required in labs 3 and 4.